Resources for Dealing with COVID-19

-The following resources are provided to guide your decisions.
-Some decisions will be judgment calls that only you, as the business owner, can make.
+The following updates and resources are provided to help guide your business decisions during the ongoing COVID-19 pandemic.
+Some decisions will be judgement calls that only you, as the owner, can make.

 New City of Austin/Travis County COVID-19 Authorizations and Signage Requirements

 On January 13, 2022, the City of Austin and Travis County Judge issued new Orders identifying additional rights and obligations for businesses with respect to the COVID-19 pandemic.
 Under the new Order (effective January 17, 2022), properties (including self-storage facilities) within the City of Austin/Travis County that provide goods and services to the public are required to post two signs.
 If a property does not comply with the Orders, such violation will be considered a criminal offense punishable by a fine not to exceed $1,000.

 The first sign should be posted at the entry of the property to alert the public of any COVID-19-related health and safety requirements you plan to impose.
 Click here to download a template for this sign.
 The second sign must be posted in a conspicuous location recommending face coverings and getting vaccinated and boosted.
 Click here to download a template for this sign.

 As of now, the Orders have not been challenged in court.
 However, a spokesman with the Texas Governor’s office has released a statement saying that the Governor’s previous executive orders “preempt” the City’s/County’s Orders.
 Because of this, we encourage members to keep up to date on local orders and court cases regarding such requirements as they are updated frequently.
 And we will update members if/when we become aware of any important changes.